Robert Whiting: Tokyo Giants controversies and banning from Tokyo Dome

 Whiting was banned from the Tokyo Dome for two years in 1987 after publishing an interview with Warren Cromartie in the Japanese magazine Penthouse, in which Cromartie criticized Yomiuri Giants front office executives.

 He was banned again, indefinitely, in 1990, after writing an investigative report for the magazine Shukan Asahi, which showed the Giants were falsifying attendance figures.
 The Yomiuri front office had claimed that every Giants home game played in the Tokyo Dome drew a capacity crowd of 56,000.
 However, Whiting counted the seats, which totaled 42,761, and then the standing room at several Giants games, which averaged 3,500, demonstrating that the maximum audience for a baseball game could not have been much more than 46,000.
 Whiting returned to the Dome for the first time as a reporter in 2004 to cover an Opening Day match between the New York Yankees and the Tampa Bay Rays.

 Family

-Whiting is married to Machiko Kondo, who retired as an officer for the United Nations High Commissioner for Refugees (UNHCR).
+Whiting is married to Machiko Kondo, who is a retired officer for the United Nations High Commissioner for Refugees (UNHCR).